mrkkrp/cyphejor/README.md

 ## Installation

-If you would like to install the package manually, download or clone it and put on Emacs' `load-path`, then you can require it in your init file like
+If you would like to install the package manually, download or clone it and put on Emacs' `load-path`.
+Then you can require it in your init file like
 this:

 ```emacs-lisp